Radially polarized synchrotron from galaxy-cluster virial shocks: Radially polarized excess

-The top panel of Fig.~\ref{fig:nuIh} shows the radial $\nu \,\Delta I_\nu(\tau)$ profile of the excess in stacked brightness, in total, radial, and tangential polarizations, above their respective nominal backgrounds, according to Eq.~\eqref{fig:nuIh}.
-The bottom panel shows the corresponding local significance profile, $S(\tau)$, of each of these excess signals, as estimated from the beam co-addition (ordinate) of Eq.~\eqref{eq:BeamSig}, and in comparison to the Monte-Carlo control samples (dotted and dot-dashed blue curves).
-A local $\sim3\sigma$ excess in radially-polarized emission is seen around $\tau\simeq 2.4$, in the exact same radial range (vertical yellow band) of other virial-shock signals found in previous MCXC stacking analyses.
+The top panel of Fig.~\ref{fig:nuIh} shows the radial $\nu \,\Delta I_\nu(\tau)$ profile of the excess in stacked brightness, in total, radial, and tangential polarizations, above their respective nominal (based on $5<\tau<15$) backgrounds, according to Eq.~\eqref{fig:nuIh}.
+The bottom panel shows the corresponding local significance $S(\tau)$ profile of each of these excess signals, as estimated from the beam co-addition (ordinate) of Eq.~\eqref{eq:BeamSig}, and in comparison to the Monte-Carlo control samples (dotted and dot-dashed blue curves).
+A nominal $\sim2\sigma$ (with respect to the $5<\tau<15$ background) but local $\sim3\sigma$ (with respect to the local background in nearby bins) excess in radially polarized emission is seen around $\tau\simeq 2.4$, in the exact same radial range (vertical yellow band) of other virial-shock signals found in previous MCXC stacking analyses.
 Note that those studies have not focused on such high and northern latitudes, so did not rely on the same specific clusters used here.
-As expected, the excess arises mostly from the 20 more extended, $\theta_{500}>0\dgrdot1$ clusters (median parameters $b\simeq 76\dgr$, $M_{500}\simeq 1.9\times 10^{14}M_\odot$, and $z\simeq 0.076$), but the 65 more compact clusters make a noticeable contribution, too.
+As expected, the excess arises mostly from the 20 more extended, $\theta_{500}>0\dgrdot1$ clusters (median parameters $b\simeq 76\dgr$, $M_{500}\simeq 1.9\times 10^{14}M_\odot$, and $z\simeq 0.076$), although the 65 more compact clusters make a noticeable contribution, too.

-We find a similar excess of radially-polarized emission in other GMIMS channels and when varying the parameters of the analysis.
+We find a similar excess of radially polarized emission in other GMIMS channels and when varying the parameters of the analysis.
 Figure \ref{fig:nuIhTauRes} demonstrates that the signal strengthens at higher resolutions, and remains present even when co-adding all 89 channels in the $[\nu_l,\nu_h]$ range.
 The persistence of the signal upon channel co-addition confirms that Faraday rotation is weak near the north Galactic pole.
 Indeed, Fig.~\ref{fig:RM} shows that the radial-to-tangential polarization ratio is maximal if one assumes $\mbox{RM}\simeq 0$, consistent with preferentially radial emission undergoing negligible Faraday rotation.
 Co-adding channels does not in general raise the signal-to-noise ratio, consistent with channel-correlated sky noise, as indicated by the large $\psi$.